 Since I was on a group tour where all lodging, meals, and tours were provided, I skipped Lonely Planet and instead bought guides that were heavy on illustrations, historical information, and cultural material.

-- For information and insight on the age of the pharaohs, I used Robert Morkot’s meticulously researched Egypt: Land of the Pharaohs (Amazon affiliate link).
+- For information and insight on the age of the pharaohs, I used Robert Morkot’s meticulously researched Egypt: Land of the Pharaohs (Amazon).

-- The book Coptic Egypt: The Christians of the Nile (Amazon affiliate link) by Christian Cannuyer provides a lovely, easy to follow overview of Coptic Christianity in Egypt.
+- The book Coptic Egypt: The Christians of the Nile (Amazon) by Christian Cannuyer provides a lovely, easy to follow overview of Coptic Christianity in Egypt.

 - Although it was temporarily out of print at the time, I also tracked down a copy of Culture Shock!
-Egypt (Amazon affiliate link), which is a particularly useful little book if you plan to travel on your own or occasionally give your guide the slip.
+Egypt (Amazon), which is a particularly useful little book if you plan to travel on your own or occasionally give your guide the slip.

 Cairo is a teaming urban area of perhaps16 million that has both gracious residential areas and squalid squatter settlements.
 I found it enticing place and wish I had gotten up early enough in the morning to do some exploring on my own.
 I’m looking forward to returning.